Genivia/ugrep/README.md

 [![build status][ci-image]][ci-url] [![license][bsd-3-image]][bsd-3-url]

 Ugrep is like grep, but faster, user-friendly, and equipped with must-have features.
+Ugrep's speed and features beat grep, ripgrep, silver searcher, ack, sift, etc.

-Installing the ugrep tools adds the following powerful commands:
+The ugrep tools include the following powerful commands:

-**ug** use this for interactive use with a .ugrep configuration file with your preferences located in the working directory or home directory (run 'ug --save-config' to create a .ugrep file you can edit)
+- **ug** for interactive use with a .ugrep configuration file with your preferences located in the working directory or home directory (run 'ug --save-config' to create a .ugrep file you can edit)

-**ug+** for interactive use, also searches pdfs, documents, e-books, image metadata
+- **ug+** for interactive use, also searches pdfs, documents, e-books, image metadata

-**ugrep** use this command for batch use
+- **ugrep** for batch use

-**ugrep+** for batch use, also searches pdfs, documents, e-books, image metadata
+- **ugrep+** for batch use, also searches pdfs, documents, e-books, image metadata

 *Option -Q opens a query TUI to search files as you type!*
 <br>
 <img src="https://www.genivia.com/images/scranim.gif" width="438" alt="">

-**Ugrep is ultra fast with new match algorithms and features beating grep, ripgrep, silver searcher, ack, sift, etc.**

 - Written in clean and efficient C++11 for advanced features and speed, thoroughly tested